 Senator McGAURAN—You knew everything that happened on that—

-One thing's for sure after McGauran's hectoring treatment of Houston: Christopher Pyne, Shadow Minister for Defence, won't be the go-to guy when "senior Defence figures" find themselves at odds with the Government over Defence policy.
+Air Chief Marshal Houston—Will you let me finish?
+How can we possibly make a representation on a brief of evidence that we have not seen, we do not know the detail of—One thing's for sure after McGauran's hectoring treatment of Houston: Christopher Pyne, Shadow Minister for Defence, won't be the go-to guy when "senior Defence figures" find themselves at odds with the Government over Defence policy.
 Still, at least next time Tony Abbott fronts Alan Jones he'll honestly be able to say that the Liberal Party is doing its incompetent best to get the three commandoes the fair go Alan thinks they're being denied by "that woman".

 Mither: to fuss, pester or annoy someone.